 The project entitled “New Pathways to Equity” will fund the construction of multiple improvements to the public right-of-way in the Hill District, as outlined in the grant application.
 Improvements will include the reconstruction of intersections, street corridors, and city steps and will include the installation of traffic calming measures, sidewalks, and green infrastructure.

 The city has been awarded a total of $11.32 million in grant funding and will utilize another $2.83 million from the American Rescue Plan as a local match.
 The total project cost is estimated to be $14.15 million.

-The Department of Transportation (USDOT) requires all design activities (planning, community engagement, and final design for construction) to be completed by September 30th, 2026 and construction completed by September 30, 2031.
+The U.S. Department of Transportation (USDOT) requires all design activities (planning, community engagement, and final design for construction) to be completed by September 30, 2026 and construction completed by September 30, 2031.

 Federal grant awards require state oversight.
-Currently the city is working in collaboration with Federal Highway Administration (FHWA) & PennDOT to develop the necessary agreements to authorize spending under the grant. .
-The agreement process can take 10-14 months.
+The city is working in collaboration with the Federal Highway Administration (FHWA) and state Department of Transportation (PennDOT) to develop the necessary agreements to authorize spending under the grant.
+The agreement process can take 10 to 14 months.

-The City has not started but will soon begin planning and design work on the projects identified in this grant.
-DOMI will partner with the Department of City Planning (DCP), Urban Redevelopment Authority, the Mayor’s neighborhood initiative team, registered community organizations, and other neighborhood partners to shape the community engagement process.
-This process has not started yet but will begin soon.
+The city has begun planning and design work on the projects identified in this grant.
+The city's Department of Mobility and Infrastructure (DOMI) will partner with the Department of City Planning (DCP), Urban Redevelopment Authority (URA), the mayor’s Neighborhood Services team, registered community organizations, and other neighborhood partners to shape the community engagement process.

-The City will update this webpage to ensure the community is kept up-to-date on the progress of this project.
+The city will update this page to ensure the community is kept up-to-date on the progress of this project.

 Chauncey Street, including a set of city steps, is one of the primary pedestrian connections from Bedford Dwellings to Centre Avenue, where frequent transit service is provided.
 However, the connection today is neither comfortable nor safe for many users.
 Under this grant, the steps and sidewalks will be reconstructed including lighting and a bike runnel.